UPPMAX/HPC-python/docs/interactive.rst

 - You allocate a compute node in the SLURM system, using the same options as for batch jobs.
 - The way it works differs, however, between UPPMAX and HPC2N.

-   - At UPPMAX, you actually are "physically" on the comput node
+   - At UPPMAX, you actually are "physically" on the compute node
    - At HPC2N, you are not, but can see the output of the commands, run in "batch mode"

 - Running Jupyter and other graphics benefits from being run in **ThinLinc** or other places *closer* to your own computer.
-- See more in the Jupyter section from this `course session <https://uppmax.github.io/R-python-julia-HPC/python/jupyter.html>`_
+   - See more in the Jupyter section from this `course session <https://uppmax.github.io/R-python-julia-HPC/python/jupyter.html>`_.

 - We will also deal with Jupyter in the next session about parallel computing.